Solution | Real Estate Pricing#

 Uses data from the square meter price forecast model to show the overall model performance and price per square meter forecasts for each Paris district.

-Dataiku screenshot of the final dashboard slide visualizing our forecast of square meter prices.
+Dataiku screenshot of the final dashboard page visualizing our forecast of square meter prices.

 Access Price Predictions via an API#